Dr Sinéad McNally

 Sinéad McNally is an Assistant Professor in Psychology at the Institute of Education, specializing in early child development (from birth to eight).
 Sinéad coordinates the Psychology and Research Methods modules on the Bachelor of Early Childhood Education programme and supervises postgraduate research in early child development and education.
 Before taking up her lectureship at DCU, Sinéad was a Lecturer in Developmental Psychology at the National College of Ireland (2014-2016).

-Sinéad has received several funding awards for her research in child development.
-A former IRCSET scholar for her doctoral research on language interventions for children with autism at Trinity College Dublin, Sinéad has held two research fellowships on longitudinal studies of child development including Growing Up in Ireland - the first national longitudinal study of children in Ireland.
-Her research examines the ways in which home and educational environments contribute to young children’s language and social-emotional development, and her published research reflects a strong commitment to supporting policy and practice in early educational contexts.
+Sinéad is a former IRCSET scholar for her doctoral research on language interventions for children with autism at Trinity College Dublin.
+She has held two research fellowships on longitudinal studies of child development including Growing Up in Ireland - the first national longitudinal study of children in Ireland.
+Her research examines the ways in which early home and educational environments contribute to young children’s language and social-emotional development, and her published research reflects a strong commitment to supporting policy and practice in early educational contexts.